maidsafe/rfcs/proposed/Launcher-as-a-service.md

   ipc        app_handling           ffi
 ```

-## FFI
+## ffi
 This module is intended to interface with code written in other languages especially for Launcher-UI.
-FFI to self-authentication must be provided as these will provide the client-engine necessary to do anything useful in the SAFE Network:
+FFI for self-authentication must be provided as this will provide the client-engine necessary to do anything useful in the SAFE Network:
 ```
 /// Create an unregistered client.
 This or any one of the other companion functions to get a
 /// client must be called before initiating any operation allowed by this crate.